 THE 7th DAWN was elaborately filmed on location in Malaysia, with a major star (William Holden) and two beauteous love interests (Capucine and Susannah York).
 It has intrigue, action, romance, politics and is sweat-steeped in atmosphere, yet the 1964 film was neglected on release, flopped at the tills and remains unheralded today.
-Too bad, as it’s mostly very good.
+Too bad, as it’s mostly commendable.

-His real-life affair with the gorgeous Capucine give their scenes together added heat.
-The troubled French actress was never more striking.
-York is fresh, sexy and energetic, blue eyes aglow, while Tetsuro Tamba provides stoicism as the chief revolutionary.
+His real-life affair with the gorgeous Capucine give their scenes together added heat; the troubled French actress was never more striking.
+Blue eyes aglow, York is fresh, sexy and energetic, while Tetsuro Tamba provides stoicism as the chief revolutionary.
 Michael Goodlife and Allan Cuthbertson deliver exemplary Brit backbone, the first with dignified seriousness, the second with cutting pseudo-superiority.